ArturNuriev1/air-poker/README.md

+tbd

-# TBD
+# Air Poker

-## TBD

-online multiplayer poker variation involving maths and memory

-client hosted using github pages and server hosted using adaptable

-only 90% finished but you can still play it at https://arturnuriev1.github.io/
+An online multiplayer 1v1 poker variation involving maths and memory with slight elements of strategy first seen in the manga *Usogui*.
+The individual clients are hosted using github pages and the server is hosted using render.
+You can play it at https://arturnuriev1.github.io/

+## Rules

+Each player is given five cards

+## Local Setup

+cd, the calculation stuff is done in calc.js